ramdanriawan/api_admin_geoabsensi/README.md

 ## TESTING
 - edit .env.testing configuration
 - ensure the testing database is exists by these configuration, if not create it!
+- try to run:
+  - php artisan optimize:clear
-- try to run: php artisan test --env=testing
+  - php artisan test --env=testing

 ## FLUTTER MOBILE APP
 see in this repository: https://github.com/ramdanriawan/geoabsensi